bluewaysw/pcgeos/TechDocs/Markdown/Objects/ogen.md

 HINT_ALIGN_RIGHT_EDGE_WITH_OBJECT, and
 HINT_ALIGN_BOTTOM_EDGE_WITH_OBJECT all line up an object's edge with the same edge of the object these hints are set to.
 One of these hints can be used in each direction.
-The same concerns over superceding the default geometry manager in the above attributes are valid here as well.
+The same concerns over superseding the default geometry manager in the above attributes are valid here as well.
 Therefore, avoid using these hints if possible.